Skip to content

 This file is optional and can be left empty.

-Use this page to understand where those files live.
-Use the SKILL.md Reference for the skill file format, frontmatter, packages, MCP servers, and network declarations.
+See Skills for declaring them and the SKILL.md Reference for the file format, frontmatter, packages, MCP servers, and network declarations.

 • which agent directories exist